Aravindray/PostgreSQL/Learn-SQL/SQL-Queries.md

 ) || GENERATE_SERIES(100000, 200000);
 ```

-## Index - How to make an index for a table?
+## INDEX - How to make an index for a table?

 - First create a table and then create a index and link the table with index
 - This will create B-Tree index but it **allows duplicate**